JakeHub852/bloodborne-blind/Journal.md

 Found the **Workshop** now accessible.
 Met an old man inside (Gehrman).
 Tried to upgrade Saw Cleaver, but I only have 3 out of 4 required Blood Stone Shards.

+### NPC Encounters
+- Knocked on many doors throughout Central Yharnam — most responses were hostile, paranoid, or dismissive.
+- One resident, **Gilbert**, spoke to me calmly through a window.
+He seemed sympathetic and mentioned blood ministrations at the **Healing Church**, located in the **Cathedral Ward**.

 ### Key Loot
 - Saw Cleaver
 - Hunter Pistol